HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 _SELECT_ operation on the table __'codeexample'__ to retrieve the value of the column:
 - count (the number of rows that match the conditions)

-- Selects rows where the column 'cid' matches the provided value ':cid'.
-- And the column 'examplename' matches the provided value ':examplename'.
-- And the column 'cversion' matches the provided value ':vers'.

 ```sql
 SELECT COUNT(*) AS count FROM codeexample WHERE cid=:cid AND examplename=:examplename AND cversion=:vers;
 ```